-The class of programs we consider initially are ordered finite sets of clauses of the implicative form $H \diamond B_1, B_2, ..., B_n$ (or $H \diamond B$ for short ) where H is an atom and the Bj for all j are literals. n may be 0, in which case we write $H \diamond \bullet$ , where $\bullet$ stands for an atom satisfied by all models.
-For a clause C H $\diamond B$ , we write BodyC for B.
+The class of programs we consider initially are ordered finite sets of clauses of the implicative form $H \blacklozenge B_1$, B_2 ,...
+B_n (or $H \blacklozenge B$ for short) where H is an atom and the H is an atom and the H is an atom and the H is an atom satisfied by all models.
+For a clause H is an atom satisfied by all models.
+For a clause H is an atom satisfied by all models.